01 of 11

 Unlike some vacation destinations that are more suitable for couples than families, older than younger people, the United Kingdom has something for everyone.
 It's just a question of choosing wisely for your party.
 Time to zero in on your travel profile.

 - A couple planning a romantic trip?
-Think about Romantic Getaways and UK Weddings, the best places to smooch in Britain or some very nice spots to pop the question.
+Think about romantic things to do and see, the best places to smooch in Britain or some very nice spots to pop the question.

 - Millennials and party animals?
 The UK has some of the best rock and pop festivals in the world and almost every UK city worth its salt has great clubs and venues for live music and hot DJs

 - Mature and looking for peaceful surroundings?
-Try one of the UK's lovely country house hotels , where accommodations range from traditional to modern boutique, where spa treats and pools are common and where the food is almost always surperb.
+Try one of the UK's lovely country house hotels, where accommodations range from traditional to modern boutique, where spa treats and pools are common and where the food is almost always superb.

 - Pet owners?
 Learn about the UK Pet Travel Scheme that makes it easier than ever to bring the family pet along on your travels.
-Then check out our selection of tried and tested dog-friendly hotels .
+Then check out tried and tested dog-friendly hotels.

 Being clear about exactly who is going to the UK - to the members of your party, yourself or your travel agent - narrows the infinity of choices and makes planning your UK trip that much easier.Continue to 3 of 11 below.